Kalpesh14m/MYSQL-Learning/README.md

 # MYSQL-Learning

+## For more learning Don't Forget to [like, comment, share and subscribe to my YouTube Channel](https://www.youtube.com/channel/UCWnMX1pam6Vncf5hnrbKPzw) and follow me [for more updates on Instagram](https://www.instagram.com/codedictator/)

 ## Database: A database is merely a structured collection of data.
 The data relating to each other by nature.
 Therefore, we use the term relational database.
 A table contains columns and rows.
 It is like a spreadsheet.